JustinMLu/JustinMLu/README.md

 # Greetings
 - My name is Justin but you can call me Justin
-- UMich Robotics MS
+- UMich CSE -> UMich Robotics
-- Umich CSE
+- i did discrete math at berkeley heehee

 ---
 <h3 align="left">Noob notes (I use these alot):</h3>